agentcontest/agentcontest.github.io/2020/index.md

 The platform
 ------------

-The MASSim server will soon be available on GitHub.
+The MASSim server is [available on GitHub](https://github.com/agentcontest/massim_2020).

-The package will contain some dummy agents.
+The package contains some dummy agents.
 You can use them as a starting point or implement the communication protocol yourself.

 Prize